kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu_on_windows.md

 ```
 <center><font face="Lora">Table 1: How TensorFlow/TensorFlow-GPU behave when installed on different hardware settings.</font></center><br/>

-Please note that "~tf-like" means even though the library is TensorFlow-gpu, it would behave like the TensorFlow
+Please note that "~tf-like" means even though the library is TensorFlow-GPU, it would behave like the TensorFlow
 library.
-However, I am not sure about the behaviors when it comes to installing the TensorFlow-cpu library, since it is
+However, I am not sure about the behaviors when it comes to installing the TensorFlow-CPU library, since it is
-no longer provided in Anaconda channels.
-You could have it downloaded and installed by executing
+no longer recommended.
+You could have it downloaded and installed by executing `pip install tensorflow-cpu` and see what
-`pip install tensorflow-cpu` and see what will happen.
+will happen.
 Two more comments in the post are worth mentioning, i.e.
 - From TensorFlow version 2.0 onward, these libraries are not separated, and you could simply install TensorFlow to make
 use of GPUs, supposing that you have GPU hardware and appropriate CUDA/cuDNN installed.
 - Under a conda environment, installation of CUDA/cuDNN will automatically be done using `conda install tensorflow`, but
 `pip install tensorflow` won't so that you've got to install them manually.

-{% include warning.html content="Regarding the last comment, I have tried installing tensorflow-gpu on both Windows 10
+{% include warning.html content="Regarding the last comment, I have tried installing TensorFlow-GPU on both Windows 10
 and servers running Linux, and found that `conda` won't automatically search for and install all required CUDA/cuDNN
 packages associated with TensorFlow on Windows 10." %}